EXPERTS IN KERATOCONUS

 WHAT IS KERATOCONUS?

 Keratoconus literally means "conical or cone-shaped cornea".
 It is a condition that affects vision.

 The cornea is the major focussing surface of the eye.
 In keratoconus, the cornea becomes stretched and thin near its centre, and the thinned part of the cornea bulges - making the vision more shortsighted and irregular.
 As a result the vision is distorted.
 The stretching of the cornea tends to progress but the rate varies.
 Sometimes one eye may be badly affected while the other eye may show very little sign of the condition.

 Contact lenses help improve the quality of vision with keratoconus.
 However, as explained by the National Keratoconus Foundation:

 There is no one design that is best for every type or stage of keratoconus.
 The “best lens” is the one that fits your eye, corrects your vision and is comfortable to wear.
 Rely on an experienced [keratoconus] lens fitter to select the best lens for your eye.
 The needs of each individual is carefully weighed to find the lens that offers the best combination of visual acuity, comfort and corneal health.
 Contact lens fitting for keratoconus is part science and part art.
 A great deal of patience is required both on the part of the fitter and the patient.

-Below is an outline of the contact lenses available for keratoconus, along with some helpful links.
+Below is an outline of the contact lenses available for keratoconus.

-At Kerr's we have lots of experience of fitting contact lenses for our keratoconus patients, achieving some great outcomes.
+At Kerr, we have lots of experience of fitting contact lenses for our keratoconus patients, achieving some great outcomes.